alttch/atasker/doc/workers.rst

 BackgroundAsyncWorker
 ---------------------

 Similar to *BackgroundWorker* but used for async executor functions.
+Has additional parameter *loop=* (*_loop* in start function) to specify either async event loop or :ref:`aloop<aloops>` object.
+By default either task supervisor event loop or task supervisor default aloop is used.

 .. code:: python